magenta-aps/mox/README.rst

 Audience
 --------

 This is a technical guide.
-You're not expected to have a profound knowledge of the system as such to be able to install it, but you do have to know your way in a Bash prompt - you should be able to change the Apache configuration and e.g. disable or change the SSL certificate on your own.
+You are not expected to have a profound knowledge of the system as such, but you do have to know your way in a Bash prompt - you should be able to change the Apache configuration and e.g. disable or change the SSL certificate on your own.

 Getting started
 ===============